Floorp-Projects/Floorp/browser/docs/AddressBar.rst

     preselected; // {boolean} whether the first result should be preselected. results; // {array} list of UrlbarResult objects. tokens; // {array} tokens extracted from the searchString, each token is an
-            // object in the form {type, value}.
+            // object in the form {type, value, lowerCaseValue}.
   }